Growing up, I didn't like my first name...

 Post production has finished on Thick Skin Required starring David Marciano of Homeland and I wrote & directed a four part web series starring Gerry Bednob of 40-Year-Old Virgin.

-I co-created a web series, Granny, which advanced to the second round of Sundance's 2017 New Voices Lab and is currently in contention.
-The pilot episode of Granny, which I wrote and directed, will premiere at HBO's New York Latino Film Festival.
+I co-created a web series, Granny.
+The pilot episode, which I wrote and directed, premiered at HBO's New York Latino Film Festival.